Top 10 Dream Theater Songs

 # 3 – Metropolis, Pt.
 1: The Miracle and The Sleeper

 The musical composition and recording “Metropolis—Part I: ‘The Miracle and the Sleeper’ ” was released in the band’s Images and Words album.
-The great record was released in 1992.
+The extraordinary record was released in 1992.
 The album is a work of art in so many ways.
-It’s difficult to describe music like this just as it was challenging to define The Beatles Revolver, Led Zeppelin’s Physical Graffiti, Pink Floyd’s Dark Side of the Moon.
-You simply can’t define greatness, you can only sit back and enjoy it.
+It’s difficult to describe music like this, just as defining The Beatles Revolver, Led Zeppelin’s Physical Graffiti, and Pink Floyd’s Dark Side of the Moon was challenging.
+You can’t define greatness; you can only sit back and enjoy it.

 # 2 – Change Of Season

 This work is simply stunning.
-It’s amazing that we live in a world where hip-hop and cheesy teen model-type bands garnish all media attention when there is music like this still being composed, recorded, and released.
+Incredibly, we live in a world where hip-hop and cheesy teen model-type bands garnish all media attention when music like this is still being composed, recorded, and released.
 If anyone ever mentions that there is nothing good coming out anymore, tell them to buy a Dream Theater record.

 # 1 – Constant Motion

-This may not be the most progressive song the band Dream Theater ever released but the guitar and bass riff just knocked us out.
-While we love the riff, it’s the guitar solo that stands as one of the greatest moments in rock and roll history no matter what genre we are talking about.
-For that magical moment in this amazing track,we bow to the band and label this one as our number one selection on our top 10 Dream Theater songs list.
+This may not be the most progressive song the band Dream Theater ever released, but the guitar and bass riff just knocked us out.
+While we love the riff, the guitar solo is one of the greatest moments in rock and roll history, no matter what genre we are discussing.
+For that magical moment in this fantastic track, we bow to the band and label this one as our number one selection on our top 10 Dream Theater songs list.
 The song was released on the band’s Systematic Chaos album in 2007.

 DMCA.com Protection Status